 Venture Mòr is a social enterprise.
 All our profits are ploughed back into our parent charity, Venture Trust, to support the crucial programmes being provided for disadvantaged young people, veterans, and those caught in the criminal justice system.

-So, when you book your a place on our Wilderness Therapy programme, Duke of Edinburgh, a wellbeing break or accommodation at our hostel, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
+So, when you book your a place on our Wilderness Therapy programme or accommodation at our hostel, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
 To learn more about Venture Trust, please visit the website www.venturetrust.org.uk

-Mike is Head of Operations at Venture Mòr.
-He has joined us from the Prince's Trust, prior to that Mike worked for Fairbridge which was a sister charity to Venture Trust.
-Mike has 19 years working in the field, at sea and managing teams delivering personal development programmes for disadvantaged groups and individuals who need belief and a positive intervention to regain control of their lives.
+I joined Venture Mòr from the Prince's Trust, prior to that I worked for Fairbridge which was a sister charity to Venture Trust.
+I have 19 years working in the field, at sea (as skipper on the Spirit of fairbridge tall ship) and managing teams delivering personal development programmes for disadvantaged groups and individuals who need belief and a positive intervention to regain control of their lives.

-Jess has been with Venture Mòr for almost three years.
+Jess has been with Venture Mòr since 2014.
 Prior to that she was Project Manager of the Applecross Landscape Partnership scheme after moving to Scotland from Devon.
 Jess spent four years at the Dartmoor Partnership, working to build the business through marketing, PR and partnership development.

 Away from work, Jess is passionate about the outdoors and spends a great deal of her time running, biking and kayaking.
-Jess ran the London Marathon and Edinburgh Half Marathon, the Loch Ness Marathon and the OMM for Venture Trust in 2015/6, and she plans to do further fundraising in 2017.
+Jess ran the London Marathon and Edinburgh Half Marathon, the Loch Ness Marathon and the OMM for Venture Trust in 2015/6.